1.Background and introduction

 c.
 You can only submit your application in your country.
 This is the country where you are either a permanent or a temporary resident.
 Being a temporary resident means you need to live in the country where you want to participate for the duration of the Competition.

 d.
-Submission for entry starts in February.
+Submission for entry starts on March 1.
 Submission deadlines differ per country.
-Check out the Competition Website for submission deadlines
+Check the Competition Website for deadlines.

 e.
 We are not liable for possible deficiencies of the platform.
 Please note that we are not responsible for problems regarding computers, networks or any other reasons that may lead to lost, damaged or late entries.